Don Snyder: Photography

-In the late 1950s, Snyder began working for the fashion and advertising photographer Alan Arbus, developing and printing commercial photographs in Arbus’s darkroom.
+In the late 1950s, Snyder began working for the fashion and advertising photographer Allan Arbus, developing and printing commercial photographs in Arbus’s darkroom.
 There he met and formed a friendship with Diane Arbus.
 Although she had already quit working at the studio, she often stopped by with photos she had just made on the streets of New York, and Snyder developed the film and made prints for her in his spare time.
 They traded photographs, and he continued to make occasional prints for her after he left Alan Arbus’s employ.
 They remained friends until her death in 1971.

 During this early period, Snyder worked as a high-fashion photographer, and multiple examples of his creative fashion photography were published in his first book, Don Snyder’s World of Photography, which illustrated his innovations in lighting and special effects.
 He sold photographs as record jackets and book covers and they appeared in periodicals such as The Village Voice, the East Village Other, The New York Times, McCalls, Rolling Stone, Print Magazine, and Modern Photography, among others.
 He began receiving assignments from the prestigious hardcover quarterly Horizon and was sent to San Francisco in 1967 to photograph the emerging scene in Haight-Ashbury.
 A portfolio of Snyder’s portraits of flower children during the Summer of Love appeared in Horizon in 1968.
 Other Horizon portfolios followed, such as his portraits of prominent parapsychologists, including Montague Ullman and members of the Maimonides Dream telepathy Laboratory.